awih97/Custom-KWS-for-STM32-using-Edge-Impulse/README.md

 # Prerequisites

-Make sure you followed the [Home Automation keywords tutorial](Home-Automation-traininig/README.md) A, and have a trained impulse.
+Make sure you followed the [Home Automation keywords tutorial](Home-Automation-traininig/README.md), and have a trained impulse.

 # Overview